markusritschel/ArcticOceanCO2-GRL/README.md

 This repository hosts the code for the analysis and for producing the figures in our GRL paper on Arctic Ocean pCO2.

 In this project we investigate continuous fields of surface ocean pCO2 in the Arctic Oceann.
-The data stem from the MPIM-SOM-FFN data product (Landschützer, 2016), which uses a feed-forward neural network to fill gaps in the field of pCO2 observations.
+The data stem from the MPI-SOM-FFN data product (Landschützer, 2016), which uses a feed-forward neural network to fill gaps in the field of pCO2 observations.

 ## <u>Table of Contents</u> <!-- omit in toc -->